|

 2 diabetes, if not already present, fivefold.
 Recent data from Australia and the U.S. suggest that up to one quarter of the

-adult population may have the metabolic syndrome.
 The new diagnostic criteria are central obesity, defined as waist equal

 to or more than 37 inches for males and 31.4 inches for females in Europids, and ethnic-specific levels in Chinese, Japanese